svenkubiak/mangooio/README.md

 mangoo I/O is a modern, Intuitive, Lightweight, High Performance Full Stack Java Web Framework.

 It is a classic MVC-Framework.
 The foundation of mangoo I/O is the high performant [Undertow web server](http://undertow.io/) from JBoss.
-On top of that, standard, production ready Java libraries are used - no reinventing of the wheel, no actual magic.
+On top of that, standard, production ready Java libraries are used - no reinventing of the wheel, no magic whatsoever.
 Constantly checked against [SonarQube](http://www.sonarqube.org/) with a rule set of more than 1.300 checks.

 mangoo I/O focuses on having a developer friendly, fluent and easy to understand web framework with a small learning curve for the Java ecosystem.